 After verifying your website, you’ll want to set up your eight conversion events in Facebook Events Manager.
 Once these events are created, you can prioritize the order in which these events tracked, from the most important to least important.

 Finally, you’ll want to review your current ads and ad sets to see if any have been paused because of the iOS update, due to their use of non-standard events.
-If so, you'll want to update those so they can be relaunched.
+If so, you'll want to edit those so they can be relaunched.

 When viewing your Ads Manager dashboard, Facebook provides a Resource tab that should provide a to-do list of the items listed above that should help make the switch as painless as possible.